openbmc/docs/deprecated/rfc-obmc-service-iface.md

 corresponding to the name of the property and the value respectively.
 + OUT x return_value : 0 on Success, else Failure.

-An empty dictionary may be passed to reenable a service post a disable operation.
+An empty dictionary may be passed to re-enable a service post a disable operation.

 ### Disable method
 ```